scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 >My team got bad fast.

-The rapid decline of this team is truly shocking.
-While John was impacted by byes this week, the team could only muster 53 points including 20 from Mark Andrews.
-With John though, we all know he should never be counted out.
-At 3-3 and 588 PF, he's certainly in the mix with the 1 game advantage on half the league.
-I think John and I have been turning in fantasy karma for KSU Wildcat karma and I'm fully here for it.
+The rapid decline of this team is genuinely shocking.
+While byes impacted John this week, the team could only muster 53 points, including 20 from Mark Andrews.
+With John, we all know he should never be counted out.
+At 3-3 and 588 PF, he's certainly in the mix with the one-game advantage on half the league.
+I think John and I have been turning in fantasy karma for KSU Wildcat karma, and I'm fully here for it.
 Cats by 90 this weekend.

 | Name              | Team   | Depth |
 | ----------------- | ------ | ----- |